m-delfino/influenzanet-setup-guide/system-configuration/2-create-study-surveys.md

 To create, and upload studies and surveys you need to configure two repositories on a local machine:

 1. [Study-Manager-App](https://github.com/InfectieradarBE/study-manager-app): Clone the repository in the link.
 Install the required dependencies by running ``` yarn start ```, and you can get started with designing the surveys.
 2. [Study-Manager-Scripts](https://github.com/InfectieradarBE/study-manager-scripts): Clone the repository in the link.
 The readme here consists of explanations of how to upload new surveys and studies to a deployed version of Infectieradar.
-Navigate to resources/config.yaml and enter the credentials of admin user (configured in mongo configurations).
-Also add the links for the management api and participant api.
+Navigate to resources/config.yaml and enter the credentials of the admin user (configured in mongo configurations).
+Also, add the links for the management API and participant API.
 (Generally https://your-domain-goes-here/admin & https://your-domain-goes-here/api )

 ## Creating a study